Bob Drake Reproductions 40-9002-A 1933-1934 Ford Car Steel Fuel Tanks

-The fuel line attachment port is on the front of the tank (with a tube that reaches to the bottom/center of the tank) and is threaded ½-20.
-It has a flat seat at the bottom of this threaded hole, not a tapered seat as would be needed for an inverted flare connection.
+The fuel line attachment port is on the front of the tank (with a tube that reaches to the bottom/center of the tank) and is threaded ½-20 to accept a specialized 1/4" ferrule and nut fitting such as sku # 910-76073 as offered below to utilize in conjunction with 1/4" steel fuel line.

 The inside of the tank has 2, sturdy, baffles to control side-to-side slosh.

 The tank has a factory-applied, light-gray finish to resist corrosion.